isomerpages/moe-yishuninnovajc/_culture/Co Curricular Activities.md

 	</tr>
 </tbody></table>

-*These CCAs (Culture and Aesthetic Club, Guitar Club, Library Council, Air Weapons, Tenpin Bowling) are not available in 2024.
+*These CCAs (Culture and Aesthetic Club, Guitar Club, Library Council, Air Weapons and Tenpin Bowling) are not available in 2024.*